 Conclusion

-The BBC Monitoring reports only recorded what the international press wanted to broadcast; it is no criticism of BBCM to say that its transcripts paint a very partial understanding of the events they describe.
+The BBC Monitoring reports only recorded what the international media wanted to broadcast; it is no criticism of BBCM to say that its transcripts paint a very partial understanding of the events they describe.
 When placed in context, the broadcasts remain a highly revealing and useful set of sources, for they speak to the self-understanding and self-presentation of the regimes that sent them out into the world.
-In the specific case of Romania, we see with both the fascist and communist regimes that there is often an enormous gulf between the claims made in the broadcasts and what we know from other sources.
+In the specific case of Romania, we see with both the fascist-cum-military dictatorship and the communist regime that there is often an enormous gulf between the claims made in the broadcasts and what we know from other sources.
 Nevertheless, it is still possible to be surprised by the frankness and stirring rhetoric that one sometimes encounters.
 In November 1945, the Russian writer, Ilya Ehrenburg, co-author with Vasily Grossman of the Black Book of Soviet Jewry, a 1946 report on the Holocaust in the Soviet Union which was suppressed two years later, gave a lecture in Budapest which was reported on in the Romanians’ Hungarian-language service.
 It is important to be cynical in the face of these sort of humanitarian claims from Soviet authors; at the same time, it is hard not to be moved and it is even harder to believe that a man such as Ehrenburg could have said these words without meaning them.
 It is easy to imagine the BBCM monitors recording such statements many times over as they listened to broadcasts from the Soviet Union and its new satellites in eastern Europe.
 That does not detract from the fact that the message is one that remains meaningful:

 Ehrenburg said Budapest reminded him of the Russian towns devastated by the Germans and pointed to the price Russia paid for victory.
 “But this victory is not only ours, it is also that of Europe and mankind.
 Europe was devastated by the racial idea and in the name of German superiority, they wiped out cities and killed millions of people.
 Victory is won, but it is not enough to wipe out the Fascists on the battlefield.
 Our soldiers have done their duty; now it is up to the intellectuals to banish German darkness.
 Today it is not the underground Fascist organisations which constitute a danger but the prejudice remaining in the people’s hearts.
 It is the intelligentsia’s task to eliminate this danger.
 We must be on guard for mankind cannot survive another Oswiecim and Majdanek.”